The first aerobatic team of the United States Air Forces (USAF) and even in USA was created in 1927 and was called Three Musketeers.

 In Sept 1981 the Thunderbirds leader D.L.
 Smith died in an accident at Cleveland, OH, following a three-day Labor Day airshow.
 His engines sucked seagulls on takeoff.

-This "Diamond Crash" interrupts the demonstrations of the Thunderbirds for 18 months since April 2, 1983, when they flew again - to perform an aerobatic demonstration, but now with new aircraft - General Dynamics F-16A Fighting Falcon.
+The "Diamond Crash" interrupts the demonstrations of the Thunderbirds for 14 months until April 2, 1983, when they flew again - to perform an aerobatic demonstration, but now with new aircraft - General Dynamics F-16A Fighting Falcon.
 First F-16 in Thunderbirds colors was painted on June 22, 1982 at Nellis airbase.
 On that plane the squadron resumed its flights on fighters.

 During the Gulf War in 1990 the squadron does not performed any demonstrations.